Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

-Combat sticks to traditional turn-based battle system.
+Combat sticks to the traditional turn-based battle system.
 Monster battles are random and can occur while exploring a massive fantasy world.
-An interesting aspect of battle is the “Aim Ring System”, which is a quick-time system that allows players to time a formidable attack.
+An interesting aspect of battle is the “Aim Ring System,” which is a quick-time system that allows players to time a formidable attack.

-During combat, a player can have a maximum of 5 characters in his team.
+During combat, a player can have a maximum of five characters in his team.
 The game has a robust spell system.
-Players have to search for spells, add them to their spell books and must have the right skill-set to cast them.
+Players have to search for spells, add them to their spellbooks, and have the right skill-set to cast them.

 Lost Odyssey has gorgeous visuals and huge monsters to fight against.
 Sadly, the game isn’t available for any other platform except Xbox 360.

-With a futuristic setting, Xenogears focuses on Mechs and has a very unique combat system.
-What's similar is the strong plot, which definitely will appeal a Final fantasy fan.
+With a futuristic setting, Xenogears focuses on Mechs and has a unique combat system.
+What's similar is the strong plot, which definitely will appeal to a Final Fantasy fan.
 The game centers on a war-torn world, where nations struggle for power and fuel, where mech warriors are hired to destroy enemies.

 Xenogears sports a nice anime look.
 The 2D sprites and the 3D background look great.
 Overall, this JRPG is a must-play if you are looking for a decent role-playing title.